Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 UNC Tar Heels Men's Basketball History

-Smith's "four corners" offense emphasized ball control and, as college basketball did not have a shot clock until the '80s, managed to shut down teams completely in close contests.
+Smith's "four corners" offense emphasized ball control and, because college basketball did not have a shot clock until the ’80s, managed to shut down teams completely.
 James Worthy led the Tar Heels to the 1982 national championship, with the legendary Michael Jordan hitting the game-winning shot against Georgetown to clinch it.
+In total, UNC has won six NCAA National Championships in 12 title game appearances and set several March Madness records, including 21 Final Four appearances and 134 tournament wins.
+The Tar Heels are now coached by Hubert Davis, who succeeded Roy Williams in 2021.

-UNC has many local and national rivals, but the most contentious and bitter by far is with Duke.
-The two schools first played each other in 1920, when Duke was still known as Trinity College, and their close proximity to each other (just 10 miles on Tobacco Road separates the universities) has fostered the rivalry more.
-The two schools have combined for 12 national championships, with North Carolina having the slight edge in both titles and the head-to-head record.
+UNC has many local and national rivals, but its most bitter by far is the Duke Blue Devils.
+The two schools first played each other in 1920 when Duke was still known as Trinity College.
+With just 10 miles separating them on Tobacco Road, the historic rivalry has remained closely tied to both universities.

 UNC Tar Heels Team Info